yuanhanggao/mysnake/README.md

 # mysnake
-just for fun although the codes really sucks!
+just for fun although the code really sucks!